K8sMed/K8sMed/README.md

 - **Feedback:** Open issues in this repository to discuss ideas, potential challenges, and proposed features.
 - **Contributions:** If you’re interested in prototyping or developing parts of the tool (e.g., initial analyzers or AI integration modules), please submit a pull request.
 - **Discussion:** Join our community Slack or Discord channel (details below) to discuss the project roadmap and share your thoughts on the design and functionality.

 ---

+## Future Documentation

+As we progress, we plan to add:
+- Detailed architecture diagrams and design documents.
+- User guides and setup instructions for both the CLI plugin and Operator modes.
+- Contribution guidelines and a roadmap for future releases.

+---